Visiting Aquinnah Respectfully: The Wampanoag Homeland at the Island's Edge (2026)

 This hour-by-hour 2-day itinerary shows exactly how to do a weekend right: which ferry to catch, where to stay, what restaurants to book weeks ahead versus walk into, and how to leave with memories instead of regret.
 Everything verified for 2026.

-For longer stays, pair this with our 3-day itinerary.
+For longer stays, pair this with our 3-day itinerary or the 7-day version.
 For full budget planning, use our Trip Cost Calculator.

 Table of contents [Show]